 Wondering if the data your apps collect need to be complied with Data Protection laws?
 Let’s take a compliance test.

 How to achieve Data Protection law compliance?

-From technical point of view they must implement safeguards for data transmission, storage and proper management procedures for collected data.
+From a technical point of view, they must implement safeguards for data transmission, storage and proper management procedures for collecting data.
 To facilitate satisfying all those requirements we offer to developers a cost effective, simple to use, and secure service that is fully compliant with current EU laws and guidelines for health data management.